Facebook removes Chinese accounts active in Philippines and U.S. politics

 “The volume of content is so low, it’s very hard to assess what their goal is,” Gleicher said.

-Trump and his intelligence officials have said China was favoring Democratic challenger Joe Biden.
+Trump and his intelligence officials have said China was favoring Democratic challenger Joe Biden, while Democrats in Congress have said Russia is being more aggressive.

+The Chinese embassy in Washington did not respond immediately to an email seeking comment.

+The network of accounts, pages and groups used virtual private networks and other tools to make it appear they were operated from somewhere other than China, Facebook said.

 Reporting by Joseph Menn; Editing by Lisa Shumaker